 - A. UFF may post bulletins and notices relevant to its position as the collective bargaining agent on a reasonable number of existing bulletin boards but on at least one bulletin board per building where a substantial number of employees have offices.
 Specific locations shall be mutually selected by the University and the local UFF Chapter in the course of consultation pursuant to Article 2, Consultation.
 All materials placed on the designated bulletin boards shall bear the date of posting and may be removed by the University after having been posted for a period of thirty (30) days.
 If materials do not bear a date of posting the University may remove them at any time.
 In addition, such bulletin boards may not be used for election campaigns for public office or exclusive collective bargaining representation. - B. The University will place a link in an appropriate place on the University web site to the web site of the local UFF chapter. - C. Accessing existing university e-mail listservs or establishing a new listserv allowing the UFF electronic communications with employees shall be the subject of consultation pursuant to Article 2, Consultation.
 UFF agrees to pay a reasonable annual fee to the University if access to a University maintained e-mail listserv is provided.
 However, such listservs may not be used for election campaigns for public office or for exclusive collective bargaining representation.
-Employees who are e-mail recipients of the listserv shall have the right to have themselves removed from the listserv upon their written request. - 3.3 Leave of Absence -- Union Activity.
+Employees who are e-mail recipients of the listserv shall have the right to have themselves removed from the listserv upon their written request. - D. Except in non-reappointment and disciplinary matters, email communications shall suffice as an alternative in cases where certified mail or personal delivery is required by this Agreement.
+An electronic delivery receipt or email acknowledgement from the recipient to the sender will be considered proof of receipt.
+Official University mail addresses shall be used for this purpose if available. - 3.3 Leave of Absence -- Union Activity.